The Texas School for the Blind and Visually Impaired is governed by a nine-member board appointed by the Governor and confirmed by the Senate.

 - An employee of a personal bond office, or an employee of a county, who is employed to obtain information required to be obtained under oath if the oath is required or authorized by Article 17.04 (personal bond) or by Article 26.04(n) or (o), Code of Criminal Procedure;

-- The governor or a former governor;
+- The Governor or former Governor of Texas;

 - A Texas legislator or retired legislator;